palantir/gradle-guide/guide/lifecycle-of-a-gradle-build.md

 This `./gradlew` script runs the "Gradle Wrapper" - a new process that runs code in the jar checked into your repo at `gradle/wrapper/gradle-wrapper.jar`.
 The Gradle Wrapper will ensure the Gradle distribution listed in `gradle/wrapper/gradle-wrapper.properties` is installed - if it isn't, it will download and install it.
 [Further reading about the Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

 The Gradle Wrapper will now check to see if a "Gradle Daemon" already exists.
 Daemons are long-lived instances of Gradle which speed up build times by keeping the JVM running between builds.
-If a Daemon already exists, it will be reused.
+If a Daemon already exists, and uses a compatible JVM with the same JVM args and other settings, it will be reused.
 If not, a new one will be started.
 [Further reading about the Gradle Daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html).

 The Daemon now proceeds to load the `settings.gradle` file which takes us onto the next stage.